The old real estate adage “location, location, location” takes on new meaning in the context of the medical marijuana industry.

 KMK Legal Alerts and Blog Posts are intended to bring attention to developments in the law and are not intended as legal advice for any particular client or any particular situation.
 Please consult with counsel of your choice regarding any specific questions you may have.

 Kendall Kadish practices in the firm's Real Estate Group.
-His practice focuses primarily on general commercial real estate and development matters, including leasing, financing, joint venture formation, acquisitions and ...
+His practice focuses on commercial real estate development and general business law matters.

 - Medical Marijuana

 - Medical Cannabis Dispensaries